-Young people have the capacity to promote innovation and the adoption of new technologies that make it possible to increase agricultural productivity in a sustainable way.
-They have a greater willingness to explore new opportunities in the agri-food sector and to undertake, contributing to the revitalization of local economies.
+Young people have the capacity to drive innovation and adopt new technologies that can sustainably increase agricultural productivity.
+They are more open to exploring new opportunities in the agri-food sector and to engaging in entrepreneurship, contributing to the revitalization of local economies.

 External Links